Ofgem's energy price cap.

 Prepayment meter customers.

 For prepayment meter customers, Ofgem's energy price cap will be applied to the price you pay for each unit of energy.
-The unit price varies regionally, by payment method and depends on the time of day that the energy is used but the new unit prices will fall in line with the price cap from 1 April 2024.
+The unit price varies regionally, by payment method and depends on the time of day that the energy is used but the new unit prices will increase in line with the price cap from 1 October 2024.

 The specific prepayment standing charges each customer sees will vary by region.
 The discount will be applied automatically to the price that is set on the meter.
 You do not need to contact your supplier to apply or use vouchers.